arnold-c/OutbreakDetection/manuscript/manuscript.typ

 Only events meeting all 3 criteria are classified as outbreaks.
 The incidence of non-measles febrile rash (i.e., noise) does not affect the outbreak status of a region but may affect the alert status triggered by the testing protocol.

-Each day, 60% of the measles and non-measles febrile rash cases visit the clinic for treatment, and a percentage (P) of these clinic visits are tested, as all clinic visits are deemed to be suspected measles cases because they meet the clinical case definition.
+Each day, 60% of the measles and non-measles febrile rash cases visit the clinic for treatment, and a percentage (P) of these clinic visits are tested; all clinic visits are deemed to be suspected measles cases because they meet the clinical case definition.
-The percentage of clinic visits (P) that are tested is varied between 10% and 60%, in 10% increments, for all combinations of diagnostic test and alert threshold, defining the "testing scenario".
+The percentage of clinic visits (P) that are tested is varied between 10% and 60%, in 10% increments.
-Each testing scenario uses one of the following tests:
+Each "testing scenario" combines a testing rate (P) with one of the following tests:

 - An RDT equivalent with 85% sensitivity and specificity, and 0-day lag in result return.
 That is, 85% of true measles cases will be correctly labelled as positive, and 15% of non-measles febrile rash individuals that are tested will be incorrectly labelled as positive for measles.
-This acts as a lower bound of acceptability for a new measles RDT @20240613_tpp_measles_rubell_FV_EN #emph[#strong[NOTE: TPP document used here was potentially influenced by the prelim results of this paper];]
+This acts as a lower bound of acceptability for a hypothetical measles RDT @20240613_tpp_measles_rubell_FV_EN
 - An RDT equivalent with 90% sensitivity and specificity, and 0-day lag in result return @brownRapidDiagnosticTests2020
-- An ELISA-like perfect test with 100% sensitivity and specificity, and a 0-day test result delay.
+- A perfect test with 100% sensitivity and specificity, and a 0-day test result delay.
 This is more accurate than is observed for current ELISA tests @hiebertEvaluationDiagnosticAccuracy2021, but it used to evaluate the theoretical best-case scenario
-- An ELISA-like perfect test with 100% sensitivity and specificity, and a 14-day test result delay
+- A perfect test with 100% sensitivity and specificity, and a 14-day test result delay

-The time series of "test-positive cases" is the daily count of those tested cases that return a positive test result.
+For each time series of true measles cases, we define outbreaks as the range of time that meets the definition above (@fig-outbreak-schematic a).
-Thus, for each non-measles noise (@fig-outbreak-schematic a) and measles (@fig-outbreak-schematic b) time series, we have 1 time series of outbreaks (@fig-outbreak-schematic c) and 5 possible time series of test-positive cases (@fig-outbreak-schematic c) (all clinically compatible cases, plus the 4 testing scenarios), which will include false positive and negative cases resulting from imperfect diagnostic tests, that can be used to trigger outbreak alerts.
+We then add non-measles noise (@fig-outbreak-schematic b) and test according to the testing scenario, which yields 5 time series of test-positive cases (@fig-outbreak-schematic c): one time series of all clinically compatible cases and 4 reflecting the testing scenarios.

 #figure(
   image("manuscript_files/plots/schematic-plot.svg"),
   caption: [
-    Test A schematic of the outbreak definition and alert detection system.
-A) Noise time series.
-B) Measles incidence time series.
-C) Observed time series resulting from testing noise & measles cases that visit the healthcare facility.
-The orange bands/vertical lines represent regions of the measles time series that meet the outbreak definition criteria.
-The green bands/vertical lines represent regions of the observed (measles - noise) time series that breach the alert threshold (the horizontal dashed line), and constitute an alert.
+   A schematic of the outbreak definition and alert detection system.
+A) Measles incidence time series.
+B) Noise time series.
+C) Observed time series of test positive cases according to a given testing scenario.
+In panel A, the orange bands represent regions of the measles time series that meet the outbreak definition criteria.
+In panel C, the green bands represent regions of the test positive time series that breach the alert threshold (the horizontal dashed line), and constitute an alert.
     ]
 )
 <fig-outbreak-schematic>

 == Triggering Alerts
 We define an "alert" as any consecutive string of 1 or more days where the 7-day moving average of the test-positive cases is greater than, or equal to, a pre-specified alert threshold, T.
 For each time series of test-positive cases, we calculate the percentage of alerts that are "correct", defined as any overlap of 1 or more days between the alert and outbreak periods (@fig-outbreak-schematic b and c).
 This is analogous to the PPV of the alert system, and will be referred to as such for the rest of the manuscript.
-Note that it is possible to have multiple alerts within a single outbreak if the 7-day moving average of test positive cases drops below the threshold, T, and each would be considered correct.
+Note that it is possible to have multiple alerts within a single outbreak if the 7-day moving average of test positive cases drops below the threshold, T, and we count each as correct.
 For all outbreaks in the measles time series, we calculate the percentage that contain at least 1 alert within the outbreak’s start and end dates (@fig-outbreak-schematic b and c).
 We refer to this as the sensitivity of the alert system.
 We also calculate the detection delay as the time from the start of an outbreak to the start of its first alert.
 If the alert period starts before the outbreak and continues past the start date of the outbreak, this would be considered a correct alert with a negative delay i.e., an early warning triggered by false positive test results.
 Finally, for each time series we calculate the number of unavoidable and avoidable outbreak cases.
+Unavoidable cases are those that occur before a correct alert, or those that occur in an undetected outbreak.
 Avoidable cases are defined as those that occur within an outbreak after a correct alert is first triggered i.e., cases that could theoretically be prevented with a perfectly effective and timely response.
-Unavoidable cases are the inverse: those that occur before a correct alert, or those that occur in an undetected outbreak.
-In practice, not all cases deemed avoidable are (due to imperfect and delays in responses), but to minimize the sensitivity of the results to the response implementation and operational constraints we are counting them as such.
+Not all cases defined as avoidable would be in practice (due to imperfect and delays in responses); the specifics of operation response are beyond the scope of this work.

-We define the accuracy of the surveillance system for a given time series as the mean of the system’s sensitivity and PPV.
+We define the accuracy of the surveillance system for a given time series as the mean of the system’s PPV and sensitivity.
-To examine the interaction of the test with the surveillance system's characteristics (i.e., testing rate, and noise structure and magnitude), we varied the alert threshold, T, between 1 and 15 cases per day.
+To examine the interaction of the test with the surveillance system's characteristics (i.e., testing rate, noise structure and magnitude), we varied the alert threshold, T, between 1 and 15 cases per day.
 Each of the 100 simulations per scenario produces an accuracy, and we identified the optimal alert threshold, T#sub([O]), as the value that produced the highest median accuracy for a given scenario.
 We then compare testing scenarios at their respective optimal alert threshold.
 This allows for conclusions to be made about the surveillance system as a whole, rather than just single components.